VIKASSAMVEL/farmer_ai_agent/readme.md

 ## Key Features

-1. **Voice, Text, and Image Input:** Easy communication through voice commands, text inputs, or image uploads.
+1. **Voice, Text, and Image Input:** Easy communication through voice commands (with automatic language detection), text inputs, or image uploads.
+The UI features a mic button for speech-to-text: press to start recording, press again to stop and transcribe.
-2. **Multilingual NLP:** Understands and responds in regional languages and dialects.
+2. **Multilingual NLP & Speech-to-Text:** Understands and responds in regional languages and dialects.
+Speech-to-text is powered by Whisper (OpenAI), supporting all major Indian languages and automatic language detection from audio (no manual language selection needed).
 3. **Plant Identification via Computer Vision:** Detects plant species and diseases using image input.
 4. **Personalized Crop Advisory:** Integrates soil, weather, and market data to give tailored advice.
 5. **Climate-Smart Recommendations:** Encourages sustainable practices and water-saving techniques.